s-matyukevich/centurylink_sdk/README.md

 	client = sdk.NewClientInitialized("accountAlias", "bearerToken")

-4. **Start sending requests to API**
+**Start sending requests to API**

 For each documented method in CenturyLink API v2.0 we have corresponding method in `client` struct.
 This methods returns strongly typed objects, that are created by unmarshalling json responses.
-Also, if response contains links collection, for each link in response class separate method is created, that, when executed, sends request to link href and parse response
+Also, if response contains links collection, for each link in response class separate method is created, that, when executed, sends request to link href and parse response.
 Another important feature, you should be aware of, is Logging. by default `centurylink_sdk` skips all logs, but you can set logger to client at any time.
 The following example shows how to configure client to set logs to standard output.

 	client.SetLogger(log.New(os.Stdout, "", log.LstdFlags))